jruby/jrubyfx/README.md

 Issues
 ------
-* Use JRubyFX-FxmlLoader's FxmlLoader instead of javafx.fxml.FXMLLoader for maximum Ruby support.
-* FXML support in master for very complex documents is untested.
-Report bugs against JRubyFX-FxmlLoader with the FXML file if it fails.
-* You must use the provided JavaFXImpl::Launcher to launch the app (aka: call _yourFXApplicationClass_.launch())
 * Errors loading JavaFX are bugs.
 Please report if you encounter this issue, tell us your platform, OS, and version of JRuby
 * Jarify command needs the `jar` executable in your path.
 * Any other difficulties are bugs.
 Please report them

 Contact
 -------
-Find us in #jruby on freenode.
+Find us in #jruby on matrix.

 License
 -------